IcyJone/Customer-Churn-Analysis/README.md

    ```

 3. **Run the analysis**
-   Open `telco-customer-churn.ipynb` (or the main notebook file) in Jupyter Notebook or VS Code and run all cells.
+   Open `customer-churn.ipynb` (or the main notebook file) in Jupyter Notebook or VS Code and run all cells.

 ---